Push Notification

 Push notification helps your application server send data to your application on a device over a network, even if the application is not running.
 Using the push service can reduce battery consumption and data transfer.

-The main features of the Push API include:
+The main features of the Push API include the following:

 Architecture